Muscular Tension, Pain and Belly Breathing

 Step 4 – Honing the skill – with repeated practise this process will become easier to perform and possible to do whilst attending to other things.
 The end goal is to return your subconscious breathing pattern to relaxed belly breathing and therefore reduce resting muscle tension.

 This process may sound simple but can often be difficult to perfect without the guidance of a skilled Physiotherapist.
 There may also be multiple factors leading to your individual circumstance that require assessment and management by one of our highly trained Physiotherapists.
-If you have a persistent pain problem, muscular tension is potentially a contributorbook with one of our physiotherapists today.
+If you have a persistent pain problem, muscular tension is potentially a contributor – come and see us at our Duncraig Physio clinic today.